 Michel Foucault is well known to researchers and readers in several fields, esp sociology, anthropology, history, and philosophy.
 Many of his ideas also have to do with another field – medicine – though most doctors, nurses and other healthcare practitioners, at least in my home country India, have hardly heard about him.
 To be sure, one can very well understand the theories and practice of medicine without ever reading even the F of Foucault.
 So he is not a requirement that way.
 But he is definitely essential if one needs to understand the philosophy of medicine.

-Foucault’s most commonly known idea in medicine is one that pertains to medical perception, or the style of thinking in medicine.
+Foucault’s most commonly known idea in medicine is one that pertains to medical perception, i.e., the style of thinking in medicine.
 This concept is known as the medical gaze (or clinical gaze).
-It refers to a sort of revolution in the way medical practitioners began thinking about the human body and disease a few centuries ago (Foucault dates this to the late 1700s, though arguably the shift began much earlier).
+It refers to the way practitioners of modern medicine think about ill health and disease (which we will get to soon).
+Foucault argued that there was a revolutionary shift in how medical practitioners began conceptualizing the human body and disease beginning around the late 1700s (though arguably the shift began much earlier).
 To understand this shift in thinking, it will be helpful to get a basic idea of how we thought about illness and disease in the past.

-Wherever human societies lived in the past, there always existed what can be called a medical system.
-Every such system had its own ideas and beliefs about what the human body was, how it worked, and how disease developed, though there were several similarities in how different societies thought about disease.
+Wherever human societies lived in the past, there always existed what can be called a healing tradition, often dynamic and never stagnant.
+Every such tradition had its own ideas and beliefs about what the human body was, how it worked, and how disease developed, though there were also similarities in how different societies thought about disease.
 For example, ideas about disease causation across societies ranged from something like an influence of evil spirits on the person to an imbalance in the body’s ‘vital elements’.